 1995 Timothy M. Gill

-John R. Carpenter was a sociology professor at John Carroll University for 37 years before retiring in 1989.
+John R. Carpenter was a professor of sociology with a specialty in the area of criminology at John Carroll University for 37 years before retiring in 1989.

 2019 Caitlin Matthews